utecht/old_blog/_posts/2015-06-05-comparing-triplestores.md

 Blazegraph was another simple Java webserver deployment.
 Following the instructions [here](http://www.blazegraph.com/download), I extracted the WAR and dropped it in Tomcat's folder.
 After restarting Tomcat the admin interface was fully accessible and working.

 #### Sesame
-Sesame had the most complete [installation instructions](http://rdf4j.org/sesame/2.8/docs/using+sesame.docbook?view) and good descriptions of the different options for installation.
-Sesame can be slightly confusing as it is used by other triplestores as middleware for programming interfaces or implementing REST, however it has a native triplestore built in and can function as a server on its own.
+Sesame had complete [installation instructions](http://rdf4j.org/sesame/2.8/docs/using+sesame.docbook?view) and good descriptions of the different options for installation.
+Sesame can be slightly confusing as it is used by other triple stores as middleware for programming interfaces or implementing REST, however it has a native triple store built in and can function as a server on its own.
 Installation was a simple matter of extracting the 2 WAR files into Tomcat's webapp folder and restarting.
 After Tomcat launched back up both the SPARQL endpoint and the workbench were accessible.

 #### Virtuoso
 Virtuoso was the only non-Java server I was testing, however with any experience compiling software its installation should be a breeze.
 The requirements to build are clearly listed with versions in the [installation instructions](https://github.com/openlink/virtuoso-opensource) on the github repository.
 After insuring they were all the proper version, the make and install went smoothly.
 After finding the executable and pointing it to the default config the admin interface was accessible.